needle-mirror/com.unity.splines/Documentation~/tangent-modes.md

 Use the **Linear** tangent mode to create a spline with straight lines or sharp corners.

-The **Linear** tangent mode sets a knot's tangents to a magnitude of `0` so that they point directly at the preceding and following knots.
+The **Linear** tangent mode sets a knot's tangents to a length of `0` so that they point directly at the preceding and following knots.

 In **Linear** mode, tangents are automatically computed and cannot be directly manipulated in the Scene view.